 Tight Lines, Ralph Pike

-In our area (Everglades National Park, Gulf of Mexico, and Monroe County) the snook season will remain closed for another year, until September 1, 2012.
+In our area (Everglades National Park, Gulf of Mexico, and Monroe County) the snook season closed on December 1.
 Check the Florida Fish and Wildlife Commission website for updates atwww.myfwc.com.
 Catch and release of snook is permitted so minimize the handling of any snook caught and return them to the water as quickly as possible.

 Second Monday of the month No meetings in June, July, August, and September